 Rosetta is one of Chef Neil Perry’s restaurants and it is beautiful with very high-end service.
 We had a hell of a good time and the food was delicious.

 There is a big casino right on the river here and after dinner we walked through it to find a bar for nightcaps.
 A few rounds of cognac and then we grabbed an Uber ride home, which included a bit of drama as we were involved in a fender bender.
 Luckily no one was hurt!

 Claudette’s parents were Scarlett-sitting and when we got home her mom decided she wanted a nightcap too so David broke out the cognac.
 It was so nice to get a chance to meet them.
 The entire family evening had been incredibly fun!

-We stayed home the next night (after we spend the day tasting wine in the Yarra Valley- more on that later) with Claudette making a delicious dinner and David opening some lovely champagne and wine from his cellar, including one from Oscar's winery.
+We stayed home the next night (after we spent the day tasting wine in the Yarra Valley!) with Claudette making a delicious dinner and David opening some lovely champagne and wine from his cellar, including one from Oscar's winery.
 During dinner we saw a group of kangaroos in the reserve!
 They see them quite often but this time two of them were boxing which they said was pretty rare!

 The next morning I spent some time working and then Claudette and I went on a walk through the reserve.
 We came right up on the mob of kangaroos hanging out in the grass!
 So very cool and a great last memory of the area.